How to Make Money Picking Up Trash

 How long have you been in business?

-2021 marks 40 years.
+I’ve been in business for over 40 years.
 My business has survived a few recessions and now a pandemic.
 My service has been deemed an essential service during the pandemic.
-With people discarding their used PPE (masks, gloves, wipes) in addition to typical litter (empty drink cups, fast food or candy wrappers, cigarette butts) my service has never before been as vital to the ongoing maintenance of commercial properties.
+With people discarding their used PPE (masks, gloves, wipes) and typical litter (empty drink cups, fast food or candy wrappers, cigarette butts), my service has never been as vital to maintaining commercial properties.

 Learn more about Clean Lots here.